Skip to main content

 Use multipliers

-When creating rules, you'll see there is the option to use multipliers or flat hourly rates.
-We recommend using multipliers where possible.
 This is because multipliers tend to remain consistent across employee classifications and over time, whereas rates change more frequently (ie EOFY, birthdays, promotions).
 Multipliers typically won't require as much updating, and from a payroll perspective, this means fewer pay items are required in your payroll software.

-Creating and Updating rules via CSV
+Create and Update rules via CSV

 If you need to bulk manage rules, doing this via csv may be the easier and more efficient option.